Sobering Fact: “123456”

 As a college student myself I did a lot of research before I found the best free password manager that.
 I needed one that I could use on all my devices, and that I could rely on to manage and protect all my passwords.
 I’ve been using the same free password manager since a started my associate degree program 12 years ago.
 Since then I have used the same one during both my bachelor’s and master’s programs.
 No more lost or forgotten passwords…

 I can’t imagine managing all my passwords in a secure manner without a good password manager.
 I have always used the Dashlane Password Manager, and will never switch.
 It has never let me down.
 Download it for free here.
 Here’s a breakdown of the top 5 reasons why I and other college students who study online use a password manager:

 - No Lost Passwords — It’s can be frustrating trying to recover a lost or forgotten password.
 A good password manager will ensure you don’t go through the frustration of retrieving a lost or forgotten important password.
 Last thing you want when cramming for finals.

 - Generate Strong Passwords — Password managers can generate strong passwords better than we can.
 It is essential to use strong and unique passwords on all of your many different accounts.
 A good password manager will create complex and unique passwords for each and every account.

 - Encrypt, and Store Passwords — A good password manager has the ability to encrypt and safely store passwords.
 Never lose or forget another password.

 - Auto-login on Multiple Devices — Password managers allow you to access your passwords on all of your different devices.
-Online password secure password storage also allows you access to your passwords even when you are on public or borrowed device.
+Online password secure password storage also allows you access to your passwords even when you are on a public or borrowed device.

 - Simple to Use — A good password manager is easy to use.
-They need to be simple to use or else you wouldn’t use it on a regular basis.
+They need to be simple to use or else you wouldn’t use them on a regular basis.
 The ease of use will be much appreciated during your busy lifestyle.

 Why it’s Important to Always Use Strong and Unique Passwords